wp-plugins/im-login-dongle/readme.txt

 How does the login work when activated?

 *   You login normally, if the credentials are correct,
-*   a pin code is sent to your IM account,
+*   a pin code is sent to the IM account you select,
 *   you have 30 seconds to enter this pin code,
 *   if the code is correct, you are logged in else you are logged out

 What this plugin offers:

-*   Two step authentication via IM accounts
+*   Two step verification via IM accounts
 *   Enable or disable the two step verification
 *   Users themselves activate or disable this feature for them
 *   Reset feature if IM servers are down